-Fate and transformation of N The goal of all applied nutrients is to maximize plant uptake while minimizing nutrient losses.
-Understanding each process will increase your ability to make sound management decisions and ultimately leads to an increase in course profitability and a reduction in environmental risk.

-Nitrogen processes

-- Mineralization: the microbial mediated conversion of organic N into plant-available NH4 - Nitrification: the microbial-mediated conversion of NH, to NO. - Denitrification: the microbial mediated conversion of NO3 to N gas; this primarily occurs in low-oxygen environments and is enhanced by high soil pH - Volatilization: the conversion of NH, to NH, gas - Leaching: the downward movement of an element below the rootzone - Runoff: the lateral movement of an element beyond the intended turfgrass location - The release mechanism and factors influencing N release from available N sources
+- Fate and transformation of N - The goal of all applied nutrients is to maximize plant uptake while minimizing nutrient losses.
+Understanding each process will increase your ability to make sound management decisions and ultimately leads to an increase in course profitability and a reduction in environmental risk. - Nitrogen processes - Mineralization: the microbial mediated conversion of organic N into plantavailable NH4 - o Nitrification: the microbial-mediated conversion of NH4 to NO3 - Denitrification: the microbial mediated conversion of NO3 to N gas; this primarily occurs in low-oxygen environments and is enhanced by high soil pH - o Volatilization: the conversion of NH4 to NH3 gas - o Leaching: the downward movement of an element below the rootzone - o Runoff: the lateral movement of an element beyond the intended turfgrass location - The release mechanism and factors influencing N release from available N sources